REVENGE977/stremio-enhanced-community/README.md

 ![settings_screenshot](https://github.com/REVENGE977/stremio-enhanced/raw/main/images/settings_screenshot.png)

 ## How do I make my own plugin?
-Plugins are simply javascript files running on the client-side, so just write your javascript code like you normally would on client-side and add .plugin.js at the end of the javascript file name, and move your javascript plugin to the plugins folder (%appdata%\stremio-enhanced\plugins).
+Plugins are simply javascript files running on the client side, so just write your javascript code like you normally would on the client side and add .plugin.js at the end of the javascript file name.

 As of version v0.3 you are required to provide meta data for the plugin, here is an example:
 ```js